What is a DMARC Failure Report? | EasyDMARC

 When Do You Receive a Failure Report?

-DMARC failure reports are essentially a copy of the email failing verification; they are sent immediately after failing the process.
+DMARC failure reports are essentially a copy of the email failing verification, sent immediately after failing the process.
 DMARC failure reports do not contain personally identifiable information, but they have every scrap of data to help you understand why the email bounced.
 You receive failure reports by configuring the option in your DMARC record by including the “ruf” and “fo” tags and specifying the email address where all reports land.

 Failure Report Tags: How to Activate DMARC Failure Reporting?

-As you explore DMARC failure reporting options, you’ll find that to start receiving failure reports; you need to configure the “ruf” and “fo” tags in the DMARC record.
+As you explore DMARC failure reporting options, you’ll find that to start receiving failure reports, you need to configure the “ruf” and “fo” tags in the DMARC record.
 Here’s what each one of them does with your rejected messages:

 2. fo: the option tag that indicates the value of each DMARC failure for a domain.
 The tag also defines the type of report you get based on specific verification requirements.